360 Degree Feedback Solutions

-Most good 360 Surveys measure essentially the same behaviors and competencies.
-Moreover, a good 360 assessment has been statistically validated, factor analyzed, and refined over time.
-We have fine-tuned our items and categories through a series of revisions over the course of many years.
+Most good 360 feedback surveys measure essentially the same behaviors and competencies.
+A good 360 assessment has been statistically validated, factor analyzed, and refined over time.
+We have fine-tuned our survey items and categories through a series of revisions over the course of many years using data from tens of thousands of participants.

-You will probably find that about 80% of our categories and items have some overlap with your competency models.
+If you are developing your own 360 competency model, you will probably find that about 80% of our 360 categories and survey questions overlap with your competency model.
 The most likely area where you will find gaps will be around your company's specific core values.

-As you create your competency models, map any areas in your models to corresponding categories in our model.
-Within each of these categories, look at our specific items, each of which references a specific behavior or skill.
+As you create your competency model, map any areas in your model to corresponding categories in our model.
+Within each of these categories, look at our specific survey questions, each of which references a specific behavior or skill.
 Select which items you want to include and add any additional items to address behaviors or skills you feel are missing.

-By using established 360 items instead of writing your own similar item whenever possible, you get the following advantages
+By using an established 360 feedback questionnaire instead of writing your own similar item whenever possible, you get the following advantages:

 • External benchmarking data are available

-• You don't have to spend time composing your own item
+• You don't have to spend time composing your own survey questions

 Different Competencies for People at Different Levels